 See also: The Wonderful World of Polish Cuisine

 Order a serving and you won’t get a school of small bony skulls staring back at you.
-Instead a huge head of a snapper peaks out of a pot of vegetables and a hot, sour and light curry, and it is a delight on a rainy day.
+Instead the enormous head of a grouper or snapper peaks out of a pot of vegetables and a hot, sour and light curry.
+It is a delightful treat over steamed rice or biryani on a rainy day.
 One can stay on the safe side and stick to eating the meat in the cheeks and around the head.
 You can make friends by offering other people the eyes or the lips, though.

 If one prefers more cartilage, there are Chinese restaurants like Kian Seng that serve steamed ‘shark’ heads.
 The ‘shark’ in question is really a shovelnose ray, and the cooking process makes the flesh very soft.

-The dark brown buah keluak flesh is scooped out and mixed with spices before it is stewed with chicken, sometimes pork or beef.
-It has a rich, bitter taste, not unlike dark chocolate.
+After it has been treated, the dark brown buah keluak flesh is scooped out and mixed with spices before it is stewed with chicken, sometimes pork or beef.
+It has a rich, earthy, bitter taste, not unlike dark chocolate.
 In fact, the chef at Candlenut restaurant makes a mean chocolate ice-cream with it.
 Bush keluak is rarely found in hawker centres, but you can order it as a topping called rawon on rice at the Malay rice stalls like this.

 Poisonous and bizarre foods in other places: Pufferfish in Korea